ISISComputingGroup/ibex_developers_manual/GUI_development/Coding/GUI-Coding-Conventions.md

 A mix of IBEX specific and general Java coding conventions and guidelines.

+### GUI code must use a View Model ###

+This maintains a separation between pure GUI code and the back-end.
+It also makes it easier for us to test our code.
+See the previous GUI Chat slides for more information.

+Some legacy code does not have a View Model, this is on the list to fix.

 ### Use data-binding ###

-For connecting UI elements to data from the back-end use data-binding.
+For connecting UI elements to data from the View Model use data-binding.
-It seems that if data-binding and more traditional SWT wiring up is used (e.g. AddPropertyChangeListener) then the data-binding will stop working*, so always using data-binding should avoid this problem.
+It seems that if a  mix of data-binding and more traditional SWT wiring up is used (e.g. AddPropertyChangeListener) then the data-binding will stop working*, so always using data-binding should avoid this problem.

 *This does need more investigation to find out why it occurs.